lbl59/WaterPaths-doc/docs/source/SystemComponents/WaterSources/WaterSources_index.rst

 WaterSources Module
 ==============

-The `WaterSources` module contains classes and functions related defining the components of the water system that supply water.
+The :code:`WaterSources` module contains classes and functions related defining the components of the water system that supply water.
 This module is a submodule of the :doc:`SystemComponents <../SystemComponents_index>` module.

 Contents
 --------